sunpy/sunpy/doc/source/dev.rst

 That's it!
 You now have your own personal SunPy repo to develop on.
 You could hack away at it to your heart's content, pushing changes to GitHub to share with others and to ensure that you have a backup online.
-Further, by issuing a :command:`git fetch upstream` command then merging those changes into your personal branch, :command:`git merge upstream/master`,  you can also stay up to date with changes made by others.

 But what happens when you want to start contributing back to the main SunPy repo?

 That is the topic of the next section.

 Collaboration
 ^^^^^^^^^^^^^

-Developers should create branches within their repos for most of their main coding.
+Developers should create topic branches within their repos for most of their main coding.
 Every repo starts with a single branch called `master`, which seldom needs to be used.
+Instead, work on any particular feature, bug, or portion of the code is done in its own separate branch.
+This way changes on any particular issue are isolated from other unrelated changes.
+Users can even work on several different branches simultaneously.

 To create a new branch run: ::

  git branch branchname